jimmyvluong/Strava_API_Fun/readme.md

 - [Rene's writeup](https://towardsdatascience.com/visualize-your-strava-data-on-an-interactive-map-with-python-92c1ce69e91d)

 ## Planned Features
-[] Elevation profile
+- [] Elevation profile
-[] Coaching - do more, rest more, you're doing more than usual [] Comparison to past performance aka "Relative Performance" [] Add database schema with all columns and column types [] Make a PostGreSQL database on Render and store the data there, instead of in DataFrames [] Half-year in Review and Year in Review
+- [] Coaching - do more, rest more, you're doing more than usual
+- [] Comparison to past performance aka "Relative Performance"
+- [] Add database schema with all columns and column types
+- [] Make a PostGreSQL database on Render and store the data there, instead of in DataFrames
+- [] Half-year in Review and Year in Review
-[] Cadence x Power x Heartrate?
+- [] Cadence x Power x Heartrate?
-[] Using Dash themes
+- [X] Using Dash themes

 ## MVP Features
+- [X] Show me the distance, in miles, per each activity you've completed by type.
-[] Tell me how many miles per each activity I have completed.
+- [] Tell me how many miles per each activity I have completed.
-[] Tell me how many miles per each activity I have completed by time (week, month, year) [] Tell me how many more miles per each activity I need to do to achieve the next milestone.
+- [] Tell me how many miles per each activity I have completed by time (week, month, year)
+- [] Tell me how many more miles per each activity I need to do to achieve the next milestone.

 ## Software Dev Features
 [] Pre-and post hooks for managing Conda environments